TEALSK12/apcsa-public/curriculum/Unit1/Lesson-101.md

 #### Big Ideas - Personal design interests require the evaluation and refinement of skills

 Throughout this course you will create a wide range of programs, and you will want to extend projects and add your own creative touch to each one.
-As you do this, it’s important to carefully evaluate and build on the skills that you have.
+As you do this, it's important to carefully evaluate and build on the skills that you have.
 Resources can help you develop further as a programmer, which will allow you to create even more engaging software applications.

 ---

-### File Submission Procedure \[10 minutes\]
+### File Submission Procedure `[10 minutes]`

 1. Demonstrate your procedure for file submission.
 Use a handout or slide deck to illustrate this procedure.